TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/migration_guides/hs_fs_migration_guide.md

 The `*.tiimage` would now become `*.hs_fs.tiimage` For example in the case of `sbl_ospi`, with release build profile, the final image in the case of GP device type would be

- - `sbl_ospi.release.tiimage` (Same as before)
+ - `sbl_ospi.release.tiimage`

 In case of HS-FS device type, it would be

  - `sbl_ospi.release.hs_fs.tiimage`

-HS-FS images will be built when you build SBLs for GP device itself, so no extra build options are required to be passed.
+HS-FS images will be automatically built when you build SBLs, so no extra build options are required to be passed.

 ## Application boot using SBL (SBL OSPI, SBL NULL, SBL UART, SBL SD etc.) {#SBL_BOOT_HS_FS}